Start Mixing Your Own Ceramic Glazes – A Shopping List

 - Sealable plastic containers to store your dry materials in

-Once you have acquired your materials, you are ready to dive in to the wonderful world of glaze mixing.
-Check back for a future article on what to do with them.
+Once you’ve acquired your materials, you’re ready to dive in to the wonderful world of glaze mixing.